SanctuaryRefugeeHealth/sanctuary-patient-api/README.md

 ### Deploy

+First time setup:

 - Make sure Docker is running
 - Make sure there is a `[sanctuary]` section in `~/.aws/credentials` containing your AWS credentials (from the AWS console).
+- You'll need an existing user to add your public SSH key to ~/.ssh/authorized_keys on ubuntu@ec2-52-60-78-19.ca-central-1.compute.amazonaws.com

+Each time:

 - Set `TAG` in `Makefile` (optional; you can redeploy using the previous version)
 - `make deploy`